Understanding Your Medicare Plan Choices

 - No dental, vision, or hearing coverage (unless you purchase separately).

-- Best enrollment window is during your Medigap Open Enrollment Period — the 6 months after Part B starts at age 65+.
+- Best enrollment window is during your Medigap Open Enrollment Period — the 6 months after Part B starts at age 65 or older.

 Medicare Advantage Plans (Part C)